digitalfortress-tech/ad-rotator/README.md

 - Enables you to display **device specific ads** i.e. ads targeted towards mobile/desktop
 - Responsive/Optimised for mobiles & tablets
 - has built-in support for **_sticky_ advertisements**
+- uses IntersectionObserver API to handle rotation improving performance and reducing browser paints.
+- Supports almost every browser! (*Only IE is unsupported, but you may use a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill))
 - is completely free and open source

 ---